 Rachel Tabachnick posted a glossary of terms related to "Strategic Level Spiritual Warfare" as used by the New Apostolic Reformation; here at Talk to Action in 2010.
 Her essay Spiritual Warriors with an Anti-Gay Mission: The New Apostolic Reformation, published in The Public Eye, features fresh and definitive usage of some important terms.

 Chip Berlet's discussion at Talk to Action of the definition of "dominionism" in the wake of the media controversy in 2011 remains useful.
-His web site Research for Progress does not include a glossary but seeks to define some key terms in the section Sectors of the US Right.

 My 2010 essay at Religion Dispatches sorted through the problems of usage in writing about religiously motivated violence.
 The discussion includes the terms "faith-based," "Christian militia," and "Islamic terrorism."

 In light of misguided efforts to ban the use of the term “Alt-Right” in the wake of the 2016 elections, I wrote a post here at Talk to Action summarizing why the term is useful and some constructive approaches to how to define and use the term.

 The New Apostolic Reformation: History of a Modern Charismatic Movement by John Weaver.
 Published in 2016, it is one of the first serious academic treatments of NAR, and includes an extensive glossary of terms as well.